Aiden-ytarame/EventTriggerHelper/README.md

 **Work In Progress**

-A mod used to facilitate making new Custom Events, and using them with other Custom Events mods.
+A mod used to facilitate making new Custom Events and Triggers.
+Also to use them with other Custom Events/Trigger mods.

 The main point of this is to make sure there isnt any problems when using multiple mods that add new events.